 Florence, within her ancient ring of walls— that ring from which she still draws tierce and nones— sober and chaste, lived in tranquility.

 In a patrilineal and honor-based culture like that of Dante’s Florence, the honor of the society is measured by the comportment of its women.
-In the above passage, the city is gendered female; Cacciaguida’s city is sober and chaste: “sobria e pudica” (99).
-The chastity and sobriety of Cacciaguida’s “Fiorenza” contrasts with the current sordid scene, where a daughter’s birth brings fear to her father, and all facets of female behavior are unregulated.
+The regulation of women’s behavior is, therefore, a critical piece of the social fabric.
+The chastity and sobriety of Cacciaguida’s “Fiorenza” contrasts with the current sordid scene, where a daughter’s birth brings fear to her father, and where all facets of female behavior are unregulated.
 In Cacciaguida’s time, the ages and dowries of women were not yet without misura: “’l tempo e la dote / non fuggien quinci e quindi la misura” (age and dowry did not flee the proper measure [Par.
 15.105]).

 We remember the importance of the word misura as a social barometer from a previous discussion of Florentine corruption, in Inferno 16.
 In contemporary Florence, there is no misura in female dress, and there is no misura in female dowry requirements, which bankrupt contemporary Florentine fathers.
 By contrast, in Cacciaguida’s time, there were not yet expensive ornamentation and misura still held sway: